Streaming results with Streamer¶

 (type, name, value) until every active value streamer has completed.

-This notebook walks through the four common patterns.
+This notebook walks through the five common patterns.
 Cells use top-level

 await (supported in Jupyter), so there’s no asyncio.run(...) wrapper.